FabricLabs/fabric/README.md

 | [PRIVACY.md](PRIVACY.md) | Privacy model for operators |
 | [CHANGELOG.md](CHANGELOG.md) | Release notes |
 | [docs/README.md](docs/README.md) | Index of operational and generated docs |

-[The `@fabric/core` project][fabric-github] provides an API for building peer-to-peer applications on [Bitcoin][bitcoin].

-Fabric is an experimental approach to the secure establishment and execution of peer-to-peer agreements ("contracts") using Bitcoin as a bonding mechanism.
-The `@fabric/core` project provides a robust set of implementations as JavaScript classes, enabling the rapid prototyping and testing of Bitcoin-based applications for downstream developers.

 ## Quick Start
 `npm i -g FabricLabs/fabric#master`